MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 Users enabled for Location-Based Routing can receive inbound call transfers from Auto attendants as long as the inbound PSTN call is using the same Location-Based Routing rules listed earlier.

-Call forwarding and simultaneous ringing to users and PSTN is allowed for voice app transfers.
+Call forwarding and simultaneous ringing to users and PSTN is allowed for Auto attendant transfers.
 Completing the call to the target is subject to the same Location-Based Routing rules listed earlier.
 Forwarding to voicemail is also allowed.

 ## Delegation